gabrielcostasilva/testcontainers-hello-world/README.md

 # TESTCONTAINERS - HELLO WORLD
-This getting started with Testcontainers shows dependencies, annotations and overall use of Testcontainers. [_Testcontainers_](https://testcontainers.com) is a framework that uses Docker containers to run tests against dependencies, such as databases.
+This getting started with Testcontainers shows dependencies, annotations and overall usage of Testcontainers. [_Testcontainers_](https://testcontainers.com) is a framework that uses Docker containers to run tests against dependencies, such as databases.

 The main benefit is that you no longer rely on _Mocks_, but real implementations.